cubexch/gitbook/cube-fees.md

 Since the fee is expressed with a decimal exponent, it's possible that this calculation results in a non-whole number.
 Since `RawUnit`s are indivisible, the fee must be a whole number, so it's rounded down to the nearest `RawUnit` during the final truncating division.

+# Implied Match Fees

+Unlike the Trading Fee, the Implied Match Fee is calculated per-order rather than per-fill.

+See the [documentation on Implied Matching](./implied-matching.md#ImpliedMatchFee) for a detailed desciption.